Public-Private Partnerships Explained

 - Who operates and maintains it?

-Of the six types of P3 projects we categorize in the full research, the most comprehensive delivery and operating model is Design-Build-Finance-Operate/Maintain (DBFOM), which is finally gaining widespread adoption in the US:
+Of the six types of P3 projects we categorize in the full research, the most comprehensive delivery and operating model is Design-Build-Finance-Operate/Maintain (DBFOM), which is finally gaining traction in the US:

 Collaborations between the private and public sectors in the U.S. go back to the early 1800s when state governments granted charters to the private sector to operate freight and passenger train routes.
 On the tarmac, the creation of passenger airports has also historically been a joint venture between a municipal airport operator and an airline partner.
 Globally, more than 40 of the 100 largest airports have included private sector investment in their projects.